 - The headline can be above or embedded in the hero image to give it more impact

-- It should be short, 1 to 5 words, and counts towards that 20 lines of text
+- It should be short – 1 to 5 words – and it counts towards that 20 lines of text

-- Use it as an opportunity to tell the recipient what to expect and lead into a call to action: “Welcome to (Company Name)!
+- Use your headline as an opportunity to tell the recipient what to expect, and lead into a call to action: “Welcome to (Company Name)!
 Discover your special benefits.”

 - Emphasize your call to action